 You can configure up to 5 servers to save snapshots and/or video to.
 After making any changes, click the Save Settings button to save your changes.
+You can click Test to test your configurations.

 Server Name: Enter the unique name of your server.